progressdb/ProgressDB/docs/public/blog-thread-first.md

 The result is complexity in something that should be simple: scanning, appending, and replaying a thread in order.

-**The storage is where the chat problem begins—and where the solution must start from.**
+**The storage and its access patterns is where the chat problem begins—and where the solution must start from.**

 ---